A Permutation-Free Length 3 Decimal Check Digit Code: Verhoeff's 3-digit Decimal Codes

 \section{Verhoeff's 3-digit Decimal Codes}

 \iflatexml In \else \myDoublePARstart{I}{n} \fi his 1969 monograph Jacobus Verhoeff \wvcite{Verhoeff1969} presented three variations of the ``curious 3\nbdd-digit decimal code", derived from a block design. shown in Table~\wvref{VerhoeffRegular}.
-Each table entry gives the middle digit $s$ of the codeword throughout this paper, allowing a simpler correspondence between properties of the table and the requirements for detecting various error types.
+Each table entry gives the middle digit, $s$, of the codeword throughout this paper, allowing a simpler correspondence between properties of the table and the requirements for detecting various error types.
 An error in just one of the three digits is termed a \textit{single error} or \textit{transcription error}.
 Note that the single error detecting property implies that knowledge of any two digits and their positions determine the remaining digit.
 Detection of single errors requires that each row and each column of the table be a permutation.
 Detection of \textit{twin errors}, where two identical adjacent digits change identically, requires that these permutations each have at most one fixed point.
 Detection of \textit{transposition errors}, where two differing adjacent digits become interchanged, requires that these permutations have no cycles of length~2.
 Detection of \textit{jump twin errors}, where a codeword \texttt{(aba)} is interchanged with \texttt{(cbc)}, requires that the main diagonal be a permutation.
 Detection of \textit{jump transposition errors}, where \texttt{(abc)} is exchanged with \texttt{(cab)}, is provided when the table is completely asymmetric about the main diagonal.

 All the error types listed above are provided by Verhoeff's three codes.
-In addition, the ``Irregular Code" of Table~\wvref{VerhoeffIrregular}, detects phonetic errors, while the code of Table \wvref{VerhoeffRegular} has codewords \texttt{(302)} and \texttt{(132)} yielding a \textit{right phonetic error} and codewords \texttt{(230)} and \texttt{(213)} yielding a \textit{left phonetic error}.
+In addition, the ``Irregular Code" of Table~\wvref{VerhoeffIrregular}, detects phonetic errors, while the code of Table \wvref{VerhoeffRegular} has codewords \texttt{(302)} and \texttt{(132)} yielding a \textit{left phonetic error} and codewords \texttt{(230)} and \texttt{(213)} yielding a \textit{right phonetic error}.
 The code developed in the next section handles these error types.
 Like Verhoeff's codes, it fails to detect triple errors.

 \iflatexml \else \noteone{In the original tables on pages 40-41 of \wvcite{Verhoeff1969}, the table ``resulting" from the block design is erroneously interchanged with the ``interchanged" table (not shown) in which the codeword ``\texttt{(109)}" appeared as ``\texttt{(100)}".} \fi